 We ordered individual deserts out of the courses.
 So we ordered two soufflés

 - Sicilian Pistachio/ salted caramel: I found a taste of lingering saltiness because of the pistachio in it.
-Otherwise soufflé was sweet but the magic started when you combine the salty caramel that comes with it amazing combination of sweetness and saltiness.
-When you keep both the flavors alternatively in your mouth and the seam of soufflé and coolness of ice-cream is felt, that’s where the greatness lie.
+Otherwise, soufflé was sweet but the magic started when you combine the salty caramel that comes with its amazing combination of sweetness and saltiness.
+When you keep both the flavours alternatively in your mouth and the seam of soufflé and coolness of ice-cream is felt, that’s where the greatness lie.

 - Choclate Sao Tome (75% from Alain Ducasse Manufacture, in paris): although it was named right from paris but it had no difference for me because it tasted like any other soufflé, though it did come with dark chocolate ice-cream.

-Yogurt Strawberry and Basil: The yogurt was a having a sweet flavor with a touch of sourness of strawberry and the basil were adding freshness in it; for me it was a good combination.
+Yogurt Strawberry and Basil: The yoghurt was a having a sweet flavour with a touch of sourness of strawberry and the basil were adding freshness in it; for me, it was a good combination.